OmarAlaaeldein/AI4I-ML-Suite/README.md

 To evaluate the performance of the trained machine learning models, a combination of evaluation metrics is used.
 In addition to common metrics such as accuracy, precision, recall, and F1-score, the Jaccard similarity coefficient is incorporated as a measure of similarity between the predicted and true labels.

-The micro-average of the Jaccard similarity and the micro-average of the F1-score are computed across all classes.
+The micro-average of the Jaccard similarity and the micro-average of the F1-score are computed across all classes since this problem is multi-label.
 These two metrics are then multiplied to create a composite metric that combines their strengths, providing a more comprehensive assessment of the models' performance.

 ## Results